webrtc-for-the-curious/webrtc-for-the-curious/content/docs/01-what-why-and-how.md

 Immediately after a SRTP Session is established these media packets will start being sent via ICE after encrypted using SRTP.

 ### createDataChannel

 createDataChannel creates a new SCTP stream.
-If this is the first Data Channel being created a SCTP association is started.
-The SCTP subsystem is not actually started until the first DataChannel is requested.
+If no SCTP assocation existed before one is created.
+By default SCTP is not enabled, but is only started when one side requests a data channel.

-Immediately after a DTLS Session is established these media packets will start being sent via ICE after encrypted using DTLS.
+Immediately after a DTLS Session is established the SCTP assocation will start sending packets via ICE and encrypted with DTLS.
 ### createOffer

 createOffer generates a Session Description of the local state to be shared with the remote peer.